burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 auto sqrNew(auto x) { return x * x; }
 ```

 If you want your template to instantiate functions where multiple parameters have the same type or related types, you still have to use the old syntax.

-It is so because every occurrence of `auto` in the function parameter list of an abbreviated function template introduces an implicit, unnamed **but** *new* template type parameter.
+It is because every occurrence of `auto` or `auto&` in the function parameter list of an abbreviated function template introduces an implicit, unnamed **but** *new* template type parameter.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/function_template).